dmpe/random/readme.md

 CSV delimiter will be ";"

 Overall, this will create very large CSV files at around 250 MB.
-And we still need samples of those.
+And we **still need** samples of those.

-Again, alternatively, you can take one large JSONL file and convert it to one large CSV file which you can later split.
+Again, **alternatively**, you can take one large JSONL file and convert it to one large CSV file which you can later split as well.

 ### 3. Step